mobiata/MBRequest/README.md

 * [`MBHTTPRequest`](https://github.com/mobiata/MBRequest/blob/master/Classes/MBHTTPRequest.h) — A subclass of `MBBaseRequest` that handles HTTP requests.
 * [`MBJSONRequest`](https://github.com/mobiata/MBRequest/blob/master/Classes/MBJSONRequest.h) — A subclass of `MBHTTPRequest` that deals directly with JSON data.
 * [`MBImageRequest`](https://github.com/mobiata/MBRequest/blob/master/Classes/MBImageRequest.h) — A subclass of `MBHTTPRequest` that handles the downloading of remote images.
+* [`MBXMLRequest`](https://github.com/mobiata/MBRequest/blob/master/Classes/MBXMLRequest.h) — A subclass of `MBHTTPRequest` that handles the downloading and parsing of XML data.
+* [`MBMultipartFormData`](https://github.com/mobiata/MBRequest/blob/master/Classes/MBMultipartFormData.h) — A class that helps with the creation of [multipart form data][MultipartFormData].

 To create your own requests, you will most likely want to subclass one of the above classes.